mihaigiurgeanu/cold-widow/README.md

 The `-t` (`--temporary-file`) switch is the same as `-1` switch, instructing the application to not use the _2 steps execution_, but instead of composing the archive in memory as `-1` switch does, save the archive as a temporary file.

+If no files or folders are specified on the command line, then the application will read and generate qr-codes for the content read from stanard input.
+In this case, the _2 steps execution_ will be different, in that, at the first run will display on standard error the command line switches that should be used to set the proper block size.
+You should run the program a second time, with the new command line arguments to obtain the qr-codes.

+### receive

+    #> cold-widow receive [<option>....] [<file>....]
+	#> cold-widow rcv [<option>...] [<file>....]
+	#> cold-widow r [<option>...] [<file>....]

+`receive` is the command used to make cold-widow read the texts resulted from scnanning the qr-codes and decode them into the original files.
+The default behaviour is to check the type of the file that is the uncompressed version of the decoded content.
+If it is an archive, then the archive is unarchive on the local disk.
+If it is not an archive, the file is displayed at the standard output.
+The command line options may change this default behaviour.

 ## encode45